 Potential Ordinance Regulating Towing

 Non-consensual towing can result in financial loss that far exceeds a fair penalty for illegal parking.
 Non-consensual towing can impose a crushing financial burden on a family.
 Tow truck operators can charge high rates for towing and storage of vehicles.
 Storage fees can add up quickly and, in some cases exceed the value of a vehicle.
-On Nov.
-8, 2018, the Boulder City Council will consider an ordinance regulating towing.
+The Boulder City Council is considering an ordinance regulating towing.

 City Council will consider the following options for regulation: